akruszewski/gibl/manuscript/chapter3.md

   #:prefab)
 ```

-Recall that utxo is just a list of `transaction-io` objects, where it represents unspent transaction outputs.
-In a way it resembles the initial ballance of wallets.

-Now we have this procedure for initialization of the blockchain:
+We will need a procedure for initialization of the blockchain.
+It accepts the genesis (first, ever) transaction, genesis hash, and utxo:

 ```racket
 (define (init-blockchain t seed-hash utxo)